-The EUPHEM chief scientific coordinator based at ECDC manages scientific aspects of the programme, in collaboration with the EPIET chief coordinator.
-The role of the coordinators is to have regular contact with fellows and supervisors and together oversee, that fellows are attaining their objectives.
+The Head of EUPHEM (chief coordinator) based at ECDC manages scientific and managerial aspects of the programme, in collaboration with the Head of EPIET programme.
+The role of the coordinators is to have regular contact with scientific coordinators based in the member states, fellows and supervisors and together oversee, that fellows are attaining their objectives.
 The coordinators are also responsible for ensuring that core competencies and public health relevance of the projects are followed.
-The EUPHEM chief coordinator chairs the selection committee, identifies new potential training sites and organises initial site appraisals.
-He/she also organises regular site visits to existing EUPHEM training sites.
-The EUPHEM chief coordinator facilitates opportunities for EUPHEM fellows to partake in international assignments and monitors their progress during the assignment.
+The Head of EUPHEM (chief coordinator) chairs the selection committee, identifies new potential training sites and organises initial site appraisals, and advises on strategic development of the programme.
+He/she also organises regular site visits to existing EUPHEM training sites or delegate the task to another EUPHEM scientific coordinator.
+The Head of EUPHEM (chief coordinator) facilitates opportunities for EUPHEM fellows to partake in international assignments and monitors their progress during the assignment.

 He/she organises or co-organises training modules for EUPHEM fellows.
-The EUPHEM coordinator will take a moderating role in case of conflicts between the fellow and the site supervisor.
-The chief coordinator and the supervisor sign the diploma of the fellows.
+The Head of EUPHEM will take a moderating role in case of conflicts between the fellow and the site supervisor.
+The Head of EUPHEM (chief coordinator) and the supervisor sign the diploma of the fellows.